Highlight Usages in File

 If you started with a selection, found occurrences are highlighted the same way as for the Find command Ctrl+F.

-The highlights are also duplicated with blue and red markers on the error stripe on the right.
+The highlights are also duplicated with blue and red markers on the marker bar on the right.
 Checking these markers may be helpful if not all highlights are visible on the current screen.

 To navigate between the highlighted items, choose in the menu or press F3 / Shift+F3.